 -

-- Class 1 e-Bikes, or low-speed pedal-assisted electric bicycles, are equipped with a motor that provides assistance only when the rider is pedaling and that stops providing assistance when the bicycle reaches 20 mph.
+Class 1 e-Bikes, or "low-speed pedal-assisted electric bicycles," are equipped with a motor that provides assistance only when the rider is pedaling and that stops providing assistance when the bicycle reaches 20 mph.
 Generally speaking, Class 1 e-Bikes are legally allowed to ride anywhere bicycles are permitted, including bike lanes, roads, multiuse trails, and bike-only paths.
-Laws may vary by city and state.

-- Class 2 e-Bikes, or low-speed throttle-assisted electric bicycles, are equipped with motors that can exclusively propel the bicycle, but that cannot provide assistance when the bike reaches 20 mph.
-As the application of the throttle can be damaging to trails, some municipalities and states have additional restrictions on Class 2 e-bikes.
-In our experience, because class 2 e-Bikes can reach high speeds without any rider input, they can be unsafe on trails where the limitations of the rider would otherwise ensure a safe speed.
+Class 2 e-Bikes, or "low-speed throttle-assisted electric bicycles," have motors that can exclusively propel the bicycle but that stop providing assistance when the bike reaches 20 mph.
+As the application of the throttle can be damaging to trails, some municipalities and states have restrictions on Class 2 e-bikes.
+Because class 2 e-Bikes can reach high speeds without any rider input, they can be unsafe on trails where the limitations of the rider might otherwise ensure a safe speed.

-- Class 3 e-Bikes, or speed pedal-assisted electric bicycles, are equipped with motors that provide assistance only when the rider is pedaling and that stop providing assistance when the bicycle reaches 28 mph.
-Generally speaking, Class 3 e-Bikes are restricted from bike trails and multiuse paths, but are allowed on roads.
+Class 3 e-Bikes, or "speed pedal-assisted electric bicycles," are equipped with motors that provide assistance only when the rider is pedaling and that stop providing assistance when the bicycle reaches 28 mph.
+Generally speaking, Class 3 e-Bikes are restricted from bicycle trails and multiuse paths.
+Class 3 bikes can contribute to degradation of trails and can propel riders to speeds unsafe for their skill level or terrain.